RaptaG/Modlist/README.md

 - **Always** select the Fabric version of each mod
 - If one of these mods gets added in Fabulously Optimized, it'll be removed from this list
 - Some GitHub repositories may be outdated
+- Some GitHub mods may reqiure compilng their source code.
 - Mods with notes will have a number with a link in the end

 ### Mod notes

 - 3D Skin Layers is _slightly_ incompatible with EmoteCraft
 - Blur is **incompatible** with OptiFine
+- Chat Up **works** on all Minecraft versions